ddnexus/pagy/docs/api/frontend.md

 #### Pagy::Frontend::I18N.load_file(file)

 This method allow to load a custom dictionary file, different from `Pagy.root.join('locales', 'pagy.yml')`.
 If the `i18n` extra is used it has no effect.
-It is tipically used in the initializer file.
+It is tipically used in the Pagy initializer file _(see [Configuration](../how-to.md#global-configuration))_.
 For example:

 ```ruby
 Pagy::Frontend::I18N.load_file('path/to/dictionary.yml')